 Both approaches use the body's natural ability to heal, but they work differently in terms of method, invasiveness, and how fast results appear.

-Exosomes from stem cells calm inflammation inside joints and slow cartilage breakdown.
+Research is investigating how exosome signaling from stem cells may interact with inflammatory processes and cartilage in joint tissue.
+Exosome therapy is investigational and not FDA-approved for the treatment of joint conditions.
 They also signal repair to begin.
 Patients with knee, hip, and shoulder problems report lasting pain relief and better movement.

 Exosomes help retrain the immune system instead of just shutting it down.
-This makes them a useful option for conditions like rheumatoid arthritis, lupus, multiple sclerosis, type 1 diabetes, and inflammatory bowel disease.
+This makes them an active research area for immune-mediated and inflammatory conditions, including rheumatoid arthritis, lupus, multiple sclerosis, type 1 diabetes, and inflammatory bowel disease.
+Exosome therapies are investigational and are not FDA-approved for these conditions.

 Exosomes are strong at calming the immune system.
 This makes them effective for whole-body inflammation, chronic pain, and metabolic conditions where low-level inflammation never fully goes away.